$ cd fundamentals-of-devops

 These days, for many people, the term "orchestration" is associated with Kubernetes, but the underlying needs have been around since the first programmer ran the first app for others to use.
 Anyone running an app in production needs to solve most or all of the following core orchestration problems:

-After the initial deployment, you need a way to periodically roll out updates to all replicas of your app, usually without your users experiencing downtime (known as a zero-downtime deployment).
+You need a way to deploy one or more replicas of your app onto your servers and to periodically roll out updates to your replicas, ideally without your users experiencing downtime (known as a zero-downtime deployment).

 For each deployment, you need to decide which apps should run on which servers, ensuring that each app gets the resources (CPU, memory, disk space) it needs.
 This is known as scheduling.
 With some orchestration tools, you do the scheduling yourself, manually; other orchestration tools provide a scheduler that can do it automatically, and this scheduler usually implements some sort of bin packing algorithm to try to use the resources available as efficiently as possible.